OhYash/KnowledgeDay/_posts/2021-05-25-kd-tilt-one.md

 ------

 Alrighty, that was it for the **first KD TiLT** issue.
 Liked it?
 Share with friends.

 Which one article/video caught your interest first?
 I'd love to know?
-Just reply to this email and let me know.
+Just comment down here and let me know.

 Also, now that you get the gist of what it is, I see this as another opportunity to share **your** awesome finding.
 Hit me up whenever you come across something you think is worth sharing.
 (Hint: there are at least 5 such exciting things you come across every week)